authup/python-sdk/README.md

 ### ASGI Middleware

 The `AuthupASGIMiddleware` class can be used as an ASGI middleware for any ASGI framework (i.e. FastAPI, Starlette).
 The middleware will check the incoming requests for a valid token and otherwise return a 401 response.
+If you pass the optional `user` parameter, the middleware will inject the user object into the request scope (`r.state.user`).

 The first argument is the ASGI application and the second argument is the URL of the authup instance.
 > **Note**